NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Results and Discussion

-In ideal weak scaling, the \gls{RTF} remains constant as the problem size and hardware resources grow proportionally.
-However, Fig.~\ref{fig:scaling_performance}a shows that the RTF increases from 0.52 for the Quarter workload to 0.73 for the Half workload and 0.83 for the Full workload, indicating a deviation from ideal weak scaling.
+Ideally, the RTF would remain constant.
+Instead, Figure \ref{fig:scaling_performance}a shows that the RTF increases from 0.52 for the Quarter workload to 0.73 for the Half workload and 0.83 for the Full workload, indicating a deviation from ideal weak scaling.
 The degradation from Quarter to Half occurs even within a single FPGA and is likely influenced by the lower post-implementation frequency of the Half configuration (203.5~MHz) compared with the Quarter configuration (304.1~MHz).
 The Full configuration reaches a higher frequency (272.4~MHz), but its execution is distributed across two FPGAs, which introduces additional inter-FPGA communication and synchronization overhead.
 As a result, the larger configuration still shows a higher RTF.
 Figure~\ref{fig:scaling_performance}b shows that total power increases with scale, rising from 27.32~W for Quarter to 32.71~W for Half and 83.08~W for Full.
 The increase is particularly pronounced when moving to the two-FPGA configuration.
 In terms of energy per synaptic event, the Half configuration gives the best result at 49~nJ, compared with 56~nJ for Quarter and 73~nJ for Full.
 Overall, proportional resource growth is applied, but weak-scaling efficiency degrades due to lower frequency and inter-FPGA overhead.